Powerlearnproject/se-day1-assignment-OCMG101/README.md

 ## Part 1: Introduction to Software Engineering

-### Explain what software engineering is and discuss its importance in the technology industry.
+### A) Explain what software engineering is and discuss its importance in the technology industry.
 Software Engineering - The systematic application of engineering principles to the design, development, testing and maintenance of software applications.

 #### Importance in the technology industry: